mikahado/the-remind-notation/_notes/And I Love Her.md

 ---
 *The Beatles*

-Key:
 ### - Dm Am ^ F G7 C
 ### - Am G Am Em Am G
 ### - Em Bm ^ G A7 D

 <p class="lyrics">
-I give her all my love  That's all I do
+I give her all my love / That's all I do
-And if you saw my love  You'd love her too  I love her
+And if you saw my love / You'd love her too / I love her

-She gives me everything  And tenderly
+She gives me everything / And tenderly /
-The kiss my lover brings  She brings to me  And I love her
+The kiss my lover brings / She brings to me / And I love her

-A love like ours  Could never die  As long as I  Have you near me
+A love like ours / Could never die / As long as I / Have you near me

-Bright are the stars that shine  Dark is the sky
+Bright are the stars that shine / Dark is the sky
-I know this love of mine  Will never die  And I love her
+I know this love of mine / Will never die / And I love her
 </p>